spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 **Note**: enabling Matrix User Verification Service, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.

-If the Jitsi server is also configured by this collection, all plugging of variables and secrets is handled in `group_vars/matrix_servers`.
+If the Jitsi server is also configured by this playbook, all plugging of variables and secrets is handled in `group_vars/matrix_servers`.

 __Some general concepts of UVS may be helpful to understand the rest, so here they are:__